New York City Transit Noise Reduction Report

 Noise Abatement: Track

 New Low Vibration Track (LVT).
 A new type of LVT is being installed throughout the NYCT System to determine its cost effectiveness.
-Several locations were completed and preliminary results show a marked improvement in vibration-generated noise.
+Several locations have been completed and preliminary results show a marked improvement in vibration-generated noise.
 The Culver Viaduct LVT installation, which ended in 2013, was for 18,000 track.-ft.
 The #7 Line Extension LVT track installation, completed in 2014, was for 13,600 track.-ft.
-In 2015 no LVT was added, though additional LVT will come on-line when the 2nd Avenue Subway Line opened for business.
+In 2016 23,006 track-feet LVT was added when the 2nd Avenue Subway Line opened for business.
 In addition it should be noted that the amount of regular track replaced in 2016 was 63,056 track-feet.

 Noise Abatement: Car Equipment